THOMASELOVE/432-classes-2025/class12/README.md

 ## Announcements

 1. Some of you are having some trouble estimating and interpreting effect sizes in linear and logistic regression models.
 [Chapter 22 of the Course Notes](https://thomaselove.github.io/432-notes/effectsize.html) walks through this for fits built with `lm()`, `glm()`, `ols()` and `lrm()`, including what to do if we include a spline or interaction term, and making predictions and building prediction intervals for linear fits, among other things.
 [It might be the most useful chapter in the Notes](https://thomaselove.github.io/432-notes/effectsize.html).
+2. More to come.

+## Links about Today's New Packages

-2. Links related to the here package: <https://here.r-lib.org/>
+1. Links related to the here package: <https://here.r-lib.org/>
     - Jenny Bryan [I love the here package.
 Here's why.](https://github.com/jennybc/here_here)
     - R for Data Science (2nd ed.) [chapter on Workflow: Scripts and Projects](https://r4ds.hadley.nz/workflow-scripts)
-3. Links related to the conflicted package: <https://conflicted.r-lib.org/>
+2. Links related to the conflicted package: <https://conflicted.r-lib.org/>
-4. Links related to the tableone package: <https://github.com/kaz-yos/tableone> which lists many complimentary packages for doing similar things
+3. Links related to the tableone package: <https://github.com/kaz-yos/tableone> which lists many complimentary packages for doing similar things
     - Introductory vignette is <https://cran.r-project.org/web/packages/tableone/vignettes/introduction.html>.
-5. Some data for today comes from [NHANES](https://www.cdc.gov/nchs/nhanes/index.html).
-[The `nhanesA` package](https://cran.r-project.org/web/packages/nhanesA/index.html) is working again, it seems.
+4. Some data we'll discuss today comes from [NHANES](https://www.cdc.gov/nchs/nhanes/index.html).
+    - It seems that [the nhanesA package](https://cran.r-project.org/web/packages/nhanesA/index.html) is working again.
-    - The .Rds files for nh1314 and nhanes_class12_data2 are available on our 432 data page, and also [here](data).
+    - The `nh1314.Rds` and `nhanes_class12_data2.Rds` files are available on [our 432 data page](https://github.com/THOMASELOVE/432-data), and also [here](data).

 ## Materials for the `bradley` example we'll discuss today